jgdovis/MITxPRO_Full-StackRestaurantApplicationCapstone/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Starting the back end
+From that directory, run npm install, followed by npm run build, followed by npm run develop.
+Then, navigate to localhost:1337 in your browser to confirm that Strapi is running.

+## For the Backend repository please ckeck check out [the backend GitHub repository](https://github.com/jgdovis/MITxpro_FullStackRestaurantapp_backend)

 <!-- Skils -->
 ### Skills
 <table>